 B.S., Industrial Engineering, Universidad Metropolitana

-Energy Manager in Training, Association of Energy Engineers
+Certified Energy Manager (CEM), Association of Energy Engineers (AEE)

 - (2020).
 Modern distribution grid (DSPx) guidebook.
 U.S. Department of Energy, Office of Electricity Delivery and Energy Reliability.
 Volume IV.